Jupiderp/ECE16_Final/README.md

 - Direction: -180 to 180.
 Integer values, describes the angle the car is turning.
 0 means the car is going in a straight line
 - Gas: -1.0 to 1.0.
 Float values. describes the amount of gas/reverse your car is undergoing.

+When sending your controls over UDP, ensure that it is formatted as a string "direction,gas".
+No spaces, and in that order.
+Anything else **will not work**.
+For example, if your direction is 100, and your gas is 1.1, your message should be "100,1.1"